FREE CONSULTATION

 • The harasser’s conduct must be unwelcome.

-Speak Up Against Sexual Harassment In The Workplace
+How To Speak Up Against Sexual Harassment In The Workplace

 There are formal and informal steps you can take to shed light on any form of sexual harassment in the workplace.
-Formal steps such as filing a lawsuit with a New York City or Long Island sexual harassment lawyer may be your best option, but you can try informal actions first if you feel comfortable doing so.
+Formal steps such as filing a lawsuit with a New York City sexual harassment lawyer may be your best option, but you can try informal actions first if you feel comfortable doing so.
 First, if you feel safe, let the harasser know you find his or her conduct offensive.
 In cases where sexual harassment is an inappropriate comment or joke, this course of action may work best to stop the problem before it escalates.
 If sexual harassment doesn’t stop here, at least you let the offender know what you were feeling.

-File a Formal Sexual Harassment Complaint
+How To File a Formal Sexual Harassment Complaint in NYC | 2026

-If you can’t resolve the issue at this stage or want to avoid further workplace tension, follow your employer’s procedures for reporting workplace sexual harassment in New York City or Long Island.
+If you can’t resolve the issue at this stage or want to avoid further workplace tension, follow your employer’s procedures for reporting workplace sexual harassment in New York City.
 The human resources departments of most companies have detailed processes for these situations and can help you.
 Speak to someone in charge of this in your department, and start the paperwork or steps necessary to file a formal complaint.
 Follow the procedure exactly, documenting on paper every instance of harassment you’ve suffered so far, including dates, times, what the harasser said or did, and witness information.

 File an Administrative Charge

-If filing a formal complaint with your company doesn’t put an end to sexual harassment, file an administrative charge with the federal Equal Employment Opportunity Commission (EEOC) or other appropriate governmental agency.
-The EEOC has a New York City or Long Island district office open during regular business hours where you can file a charge in person.
+If filing a formal complaint with your company doesn’t put an end to sexual harassment, file an administrative charge with the Equal Employment Opportunity Commission (EEOC) or other appropriate governmental agency.
+The EEOC has a New York City district office open during regular business hours where you can file a charge in person.
 It doesn’t accept charges online, but you can send a letter with the necessary information and your signature.

 After you file the necessary forms, the EEOC will try to mediate a voluntary settlement between you and your employer.
 If mediation doesn’t work or your employer refuses, the EEOC will conduct an investigation into the charges.
 This may include interviewing the harasser, employer, and/or witnesses.
 The EEOC will give you a Notice of Right to Sue if they can’t determine if your workplace violated the law or if you can’t reach a settlement with help from the EEOC.